 Detoxification

 Detox is one of the most important processes of drug or alcohol recovery.
-This is the very first stage of recovery in which a patient’s body will slowly adjust to not being dependent upon substances.
-It involves carefully tapering the body from the harmful side effects that are associated with substance withdrawal and common among those who are newly sober.
+This is the first stage of recovery in which a patient’s body will slowly adjust to not being dependent upon substances.
+It involves carefully tapering the body from the harmful side effects associated with substance withdrawal and is common among newly sober people.

-Medical detoxification programs exist to help patients manage moderate to severe withdrawal symptoms that come from withdrawing from alcohol, opioids, sedatives, and other substances.
+Medical detoxification programs help patients manage moderate to severe withdrawal symptoms from withdrawal from alcohol, opioids, sedatives, and other substances.
 Detox is also used to help patients prepare for upcoming treatment.
-Helping them overcome withdrawal symptoms will allow them to focus more closely on the lessons strategies that they will learn and be exposed to during inpatient treatment.
+Helping them overcome withdrawal symptoms will allow them to focus more closely on the lessons and strategies they will learn and be exposed to during inpatient treatment.

-Oftentimes, patients will go through a medication assisted treatment program to help taper them off whatever drugs they were on and mitigate any negative effects associated with withdrawal.
+Often, patients will go through a medication-assisted treatment (MAT) program to help taper them off whatever drugs they were on and mitigate any negative effects of withdrawal.
 Some of the commonly used medications include Suboxone and Vivitrol.

 The length of detox will depend on each patient’s specific situation but generally lasts between the first 4 to 7 days of treatment.